peterbatridge/ennea-LED/readme.md

 ![Cut Aluminum Strips](./readme-content/small/cutAluminum.jpg)
 ![Unsanded vs Sanded Aluminum](./readme-content/small/sandedVsUnsandedAluminum.jpg)<br>

-Next two rectanlges of wood were glued onto the back of the main board and screw eyes were installed so that picture hanging wire could hang the whole project on the wall.
+Next two rectangles of wood were glued onto the back of the main board and screw eyes were installed so that picture hanging wire could hang the whole project on the wall.
 The extra layer of wood was added so that the screw eyes would not piece or warp the main board in any way.<br>
 ![Installing screw eyes](./readme-content/small/screwEyes.jpg)<br>

 Next the aluminum edges were glued onto the board<br>